saltyorg/docs/docs/sandbox/apps/minecraft.md

   - Single server: `minecraft.xYOUR_DOMAIN_NAMEx`
   - Multiple servers: `instanceName.xYOUR_DOMAIN_NAMEx`
 - Change server settings by updating inventory variables and redeploying.

-## Basics

-- No in-app preferences; all setup is handled via inventory configuration.
-- Default settings run a single server.
-- For multi-server, add instance names to `minecraft_instances`.

 <!-- BEGIN SALTBOX MANAGED VARIABLES SECTION -->
 <!-- This section is managed by sb-docs - DO NOT EDIT MANUALLY -->